nsidc/granule-metgen/README.md

 1. The file name pattern identifying the browse file(s) accompanying single or multi-file granules.
 Granules with multiple associated browse files work fine with MetGenC!
 The default is `_brws`, change it to reflect the browse file names of the data delivered.
 This element is prompted for when running `metgenc init`.
-3. The file name pattern to be used for multi-file granules to define a file name pattern to appropriately group files together as a granule using the elements common amongst their names.
+2. The granule_regex  to be used for multi-file granules to define a file name pattern to appropriately group files together as a granule using the elements common amongst their names.
    - This must result in a globally unique: product/name (in CNM), and Identifier (as the IdentifierType: ProducerGranuleId in UMM-G) generated for each granule.
 This init element value must be added manually as it's **not** included in the `metgenc init` prompts.
-5. The file name pattern identifying a single file for metgenc to reference as the primary file in a multi-file granule.
+3. The file name pattern identifying a single file for metgenc to reference as the primary file in a multi-file granule.
 This must be specified whenever working with multi-file granules.
 This element is prompted for when running `metgenc init`.
    * In the case of multi-file granules containing a CF-compliant netCDF science file and other supporting files